Greatest125/PJM-GATS/README.md

 To run the script, download "[GATS.py](https://github.com/Greatest125/PJM-GATS/blob/main/GATS.py)" to your local computer and run
 `python3 GATS.py`

+Then sit back and watch the magic happen!
+Don't touch your computer :)

-Tested on Windows 10 and Google Chrome version 102.
+Tested on Windows 10 and Google Chrome version 102 (NOT headless)

 ## Contact
 The script was developed by the [Energy Justice Network](https://energyjustice.net).
 For more information and technical support, contact Leel Dias at leel [at] duck.com